-Candace Williams is a Senior Research Associate with Advance CTE.
-In this role, Candace supports Advance CTE’s data quality and research initiatives, conducting cutting-edge research and providing direct support to state leaders as they work to advance quality and equity in CTE.
+Candace Williams is Data & Research Manager with Advance CTE.
+In this role, Candace leads Advance CTE’s data quality initiatives and conducts timely, salient research to provide direct support to state leaders as they work to advance quality and equity in Career Technical Education.